sijucj/spry/service/controls-explorer/README.md

 This small demo service contains a Compliance Explorer built as a SQLPage site.
 It catalogs common compliance frameworks and provides SQL-driven pages and cards describing each framework.

-The content in this folder is authored as a markdown-driven SQLPage page (`index.md`) and the site is configured to use a local SQLite database (`sqlpage.db`).
+The content in this folder is authored as markdown-driven SQLPage pages (`index.md` and `head.md`) and the site is configured to use a local SQLite database (`sqlpage.db`).
 The README below highlights how to ingest the provided CSVs, build the site, and run the SQLPage server locally.

 ## What it is